 In 2015, I was selected as a finalist for Bravo’s Best New Restaurant The Mentorship contest.
 And, although I didn’t win, I had an amazing time during the entire process.
 And, in July 2016, I was also selected to be a guest reporter on Verify Road Trip, a new program featuring David Schechter, the bomb diggity of all news reporters.
 We set out on a culinary journey to determine the true breakfast taco capital of Texas!
 (No pressure or anything.)

-As a freelance food writer by trade and a food lover by heart, I now concentrate on creating and writing about my own culinary concoctions, as well as sharing my many culinary adventures, all while balancing my clients and working towards opening my own breakfast taco restaurant and launching a new coffee roasting company to fit right along with the tacos.
+As a freelance food writer and consultant by trade and a food lover by heart, I now concentrate on creating and writing about my own culinary concoctions, as well as sharing my many culinary adventures, all while balancing my clients and working towards opening my own breakfast taco restaurant and launching a new coffee roasting company to fit right along with the tacos.

 In between cooking and writing, I enter fun contests and keep my ear to the ground about any local production tapings, like when Food Network’s Eddie Jackson came to town to tape BBQ Blitz with Dallas’ Chef John Tesar and Dallas Cowboy Ken Hamlin!
 Gordon Elliott giving me his hat was well worth the 12 hour day in the hot, August sun.